 Understanding Marathon Petroleum's Unusual Options Activity

-Marathon Petroleum (NYSE:MPC) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $51.72 following the option alert.
+Shares of Marathon Petroleum (NYSE:MPC) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $54.32.

 - Option Type: SWEEP